Covid 19 coronavirus: Some banks increasing branch opening hours under alert level 3

 "We have a range of ways people can bank seven days a week, including ATMs, online banking and through our customer service team in our contact centre."

+A BNZ spokesman said its branches would continue to operate as they were now for the duration of level 3.

-The Herald has also approached BNZ and Kiwibank to ask what changes they are making under alert level 3.
+The Herald has also approached Kiwibank to ask what changes it is making under alert level 3.